Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 III.
 Eat some fat and protein along with your starches

-The final cooking tip that I use is to make sure that when I eat foods with a moderate glycemic load, I accompany them with some healthy fat and protein.
+The final cooking tip that I use is to make sure that when I eat foods with a moderate or high glycemic value, I accompany them with some healthy fat and protein.
 A baked and chilled Japanese sweet potato has a fair amount of retrograded starch so it should not spike blood sugar.
 But eating it with some olive oil drizzled on top or as part of a meal with healthy fat and some protein blunts the blood sugar rise still further and that’s to our advantage.
 It is, in fact, good to start such a meal by eating some of the protein and fat on the plate first and then making our way to the starch.

-Health Philosophy and the Modern Human Diet
+Health Philosophy and the Human Diet

-For example, too few calories can lead to starvation and too many can cause obesity; never exercising causes our bodies to grow weak and sick but over-exercising can cause our joints, muscles, and sinews to break down, resulting in injury; if we don’t drive enough dopamine production in the brain, we can become depressed but if drive too much, we get addiction…
+For example, too few calories can lead to starvation but too many can cause obesity; never exercising causes our bodies to grow weak and sick but over-exercising can cause our joints, muscles, and sinews to break down, resulting in injury; if we don’t drive enough dopamine production in the brain, we can become depressed but if drive too much, we get addiction…

-The MHD frames gathering and preparing healthy food as part of an enjoyable lifestyle of looking and feeling great.
+The HD frames gathering and preparing healthy food as part of an enjoyable lifestyle of looking and feeling great.
 Trish and I take our time at the local farmers market on Sundays and in the grocery stores where we hunt for the brightest, deepest-colored fruits and vegetables and then build out a menu plan for the week.

 A couple of times each week, I make a big pot of beans or lentils or farro or black rice which we keep in the fridge and use as a foundational element for our meals.
 We make a game out of plating to make food look beautiful and we eat slowly, paying attention to the subtle, delicious flavors of healthy fresh berries, fruits, whole grains, nuts, seeds, and pasture-raised eggs, meats, and dairy products.
-We discuss what we like and don’t like at each meal and tweak our recipes which, like everything else, including ourseles, are evolving over time.
+We discuss what we like and don’t like at each meal and tweak our recipes which, like everything else, including ourselves, are evolving over time.

 Pleasure v.
 Happiness